joshthor3222/JoplinExport/README.md

 ## Installation

 1. Download the latest release
-2. Unzip the file
-3. In Joplin go to Settings > Plugins > Install plugin from file
+2. In Joplin go to Settings > Plugins > Install plugin from file
-4. Upload the com.joshthor.export.jpl file
+3. Upload the com.joshthor.export.jpl file
-5. Restart Joplin
+4. Restart Joplin

 ## Usage